dawgfish/calm/docs/k8s/calm_workshop_k8s.rst

 Use Cases
 *********

-So why would you use Kubernetes on, for example, Amazon EC2, when it has its own tool for orchestration (CloudFormation)?
+So what platforms or ecosystems would you use Kubernetes on, for example, Amazon EC2, when it has its own tool for orchestration (CloudFormation)?

-Because with Kubernetes you can use the same orchestration tool and command-line interfaces for all your different systems.
+With Kubernetes you can use the same orchestration tool and command-line interfaces for all your different systems.
 Amazon CloudFormation only works with EC2.
 So with Kubernetes you could push containers to the Amazon cloud, your in-house virtual and physical machines as well, and other clouds.

+Benefits of Kubernetes
+**********************

+Kubernetes is designed in a way that provides scalability, availability, security, and portability.
+Reliability is another main benefit of Kubernetes and can be used to prevent failure from impacting the availability or performance of the application.
+Moreover, Kubernetes enables the users to respond efficiently to customers demand by scaling or rolling out new innovative features.
+It is designed in such a way that it offers freedom of choice when choosing operating systems, container runtimes, processor architectures, cloud platforms and PaaS.
+It also improves the cost of infrastructure by effectively dividing the workload across available resources.
+This shows that while other technologies are doing a commendable job at handling the cluster aspect, Kubernetes is providing a better management system.

 Summary
 *******

-What is Kubernetes?
-It is an orchestration tool for containers.
-What are containers?
-They are small virtual machines that run ready-to-run applications on top of other virtual machines or any host OS.
+**What is Kubernetes?** It is an orchestration tool for containers. **What are containers?** They are small virtual machines that run ready-to-run applications on top of other virtual machines or any host OS.
 They greatly simplify deploying applications.
-And they make sure machines are fully-utilized.
+They make sure machines are fully-utilized.

 All of this lowers the cost of cloud subscriptions, further abstracts the data center, and simplifies operations and architecture.
 To get started learning about it, the reader can install MiniKube to run it all on one machine and play around with it.